yoonmoonsick/dnd2024/README.md

   - When a creature you can see within the range of your telepathy hits with an attack roll, you can use your Reaction to roll one Psionic Energy Die and subtract the result from the attack roll, potentially causing the attack to miss.
 - Level 6: Potent Thoughts
   - You add your Intelligence modifier to the damage you deal with any Psion cantrip.
-- Level 6: Empowered Defense Mode
+- Level 6: Bulwark Mind
-  - While your Defense Mode is active, you add a roll of your Psionic Energy Die.
+  - You can expend one Psionic Energy Die to strengthen your mind and enter a fortified state.
+For the next 10 minutes, you have Resistance to Psychic damage; and whenever you make an Intelligence, Wisdom, or Charisma saving throw, you add a roll of your Psionic Energy Die to the save.
 - Level 10: Telepathic Bolstering
   - When you or a creature you can see within this range misses an attack roll, you can use your Reaction to expend one Psionic Energy Die.
 Roll the die and add the result to the d20.
 This can potentially turn a failed check into a miss into a hit.